samus-io/tablab-steps/steps/OUECEonguao1BUcjiaLAtCMD2BbeWlABVAy/en/README.md

 ## Testing file upload implementation

-* To find out if the implementation has been done in such a way that FortiWeb detects malware, an EICAR file can be used.
+* To ensure that file upload mechanisms are properly implemented and that FortiWeb Cloud effectively detects and blocks malware, an EICAR test file can be used for testing purposes.
+This check validation of FortiWeb’s scanning capabilities without exposing the system to real malware.

 ### What is an EICAR?

-* The EICAR Anti-Virus Test File or EICAR test file is a computer file that was developed by the European Institute for Computer Antivirus Research (EICAR).
+* The EICAR Anti-Virus Test File, or EICAR test file, is a non-malicious file developed by the European Institute for Computer Antivirus Research (EICAR) to safely test antivirus and security systems.
-* Its purpose is to test the response of computer antivirus programs.
-Instead of using real malware, which could cause real damage, this test file allows to test anti-virus software without having to use a real computer virus.
+* Its purpose is designed to trigger antivirus and security system responses as a real malware file would, without the risk of causing actual harm.
-* The content of the EICAR file its only a sequence of ASCII characters that Anti-Virus will always detect.
-The simplest EICAR file content is the following:
+* The content of the EICAR file is a simple ASCII text file with a specific sequence of characters that antivirus software will detect as if it were a malicious file.
+The simplest form of the EICAR file content is as follows:

   ```
   X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*
   ```

-* The EICAR file can be created adding the above characters in a file using a text editor or it can be downloaded in the official [EICAR][1] website.
+* The EICAR file can be created by copying and pasting the above character sequence into a text editor and saving it with a .txt extension.
+Alternatively, it can be downloaded directly from the official [EICAR website][1].

 ### Testing FortiWeb scanning

-* When the file upload implementation is done, its possible to test if FortiWeb will detect correctly malware uploading the EICAR file.
+* After implementing file upload handling, it’s crucial to test if FortiWeb correctly identifies and blocks potentially harmful files, such as the EICAR test file.
-* Once uploaded, if the file upload is implemented using some above methods, the server will not receive the file and FortiWeb will return the following 403 HTTP response:
+* Attempt to upload the EICAR file using the application’s file upload functionality.
+This file simulates malware, and its detection will validate that FortiWeb’s security layer is active and configured correctly.
+* If FortiWeb is configured properly, it should intercept the EICAR file upload and prevent the server from receiving it.
+In such cases, FortiWeb will return an HTTP 403 (Forbidden) response, indicating that the file has been blocked due to potential security risks:

 ![FortiWeb block page][2]

 [1]: https://www.eicar.org/download-anti-malware-testfile/#:~:text=enabled%20protocol%20HTTPS-,EICAR.COM,-DOWNLOAD
-[2]:
+[2]: /static/images/fortiweb-eicar-alert.png